jmert/CMB.jl/docs/src/lib/numericalvalidation.md

 output in this chapter is automatically generated at build time using the code as it exists in this package.

+!!! note

+    Numerical accuracy is still very much a work-in-progress.
+The plots and tests being presented here will form a foundation for future work on systematically improving numerical accuracy.

 ## Testing ulps

 One standard test for numerical algorithms is the “ulps” accuracy; ulps stands for